-On our second day we ventured into Disneyland’s second theme park (check out day one at Disneyland here).
+On our second day we ventured into Disneyland’s second theme park, Disney California Adventure Park (check out day one’s adventures at Disneyland here).
 Something I was pretty eager to inspect, considering I was fairly oblivious as to what expect; despite the name of the park itself giving it away.
-How did I even miss that?
-And while the day began on another sour note (thank you navigation system), the moment my feet crossed the threshold there was an unspoken and silent promise of only good things to come.
+How did I miss that again?
+And while the day sadly began on another sour note (thank you erroneous navigation system), the moment my feet crossed the threshold into Disney California Adventure Park there was an unspoken promise of only good things to come.
 In fact just as we entered Buena Vista Street we were immediately greeted by a resident police guard.
 A moment I accidentally captured on film (watch his delightful self here on my travel video).

-While the rollercoaster was a firm favourite of ours it didn’t compare the thrill that is The Twilight Zone Tower of Terror.
+While the rollercoaster at Disney California Adventure Park was a firm favourite of ours, it didn’t compare to the thrill that was The Twilight Zone Tower of Terror.
 I can’t tell you how many times we returned to this ride.
 At times there was an insurmountable crowd of people waiting to get in and other times it was as deathly quiet as the residents of the hotel.
 Truly, this ride is just everything.
 From the seriously covetable facade and cobweb ridden interiors to the sheer titillation of the ride itself.

-It was also on our second day that Mother Nature treated us to one of the most spectacular sunsets.
-It was truly breathtaking, a sky flushed with fiery oranges and fairy floss pinks and all complimented by the flashing lights of the attractions below.
-While this splay of perfection was seemingly enchanting, it still didn’t compare to the dusk we stepped out into after having dinner at Peggy Sue’s Diner on our way to Las Vegas.
+It was also on our second day that Mother Nature treated us to one of the most spectacular sunsets witnessed during our time abroad.
+It was truly breathtaking, a sky flushed with fiery oranges and fairy floss pinks while complimented by the flashing lights of the attractions on the ground below.
+While this splay of perfection was seemingly enchanting, in terms of shock value it didn’t quite compare to the dusk we stepped out into after dining at Peggy Sue’s Diner on our way to Las Vegas.